BoMD: Bag of Multi-label Descriptors for Noisy Chest X-ray Classification: Discussion and Conclusion

-In this paper, we proposed SGVAL, a new method to learn with noisy multi-label when training a CXR image classifier.
-SGVAL explores the multi-modal semantic information, represented by word embeddings from BioBert~\cite{lee2020biobert}, to estimate image virtual attributes which is used to find noisy multi-label training samples.
-We then use the estimated image virtual attributes to form a graph representation for the training data to re-label the noisy samples.
-We outperform existing methods on a new benchmark that consists of training on two large-scale noisy multi-label CXR datasets and testing on two clean multi-label CXR datasets.
-One drawback with SGVAL is that it does not account for imbalanced learning, which is an important topic when training with CXR datasets given that they generally present an imbalanced distribution of samples per class.
-Therefore, we plan to develop imbalanced learning approaches to improve the model optimisation on CXR datasets.
+In this work, we proposed BoMD, a new method to learn from noisy multi-label CXR datasets.
+BoMD explores the clinical semantic information, represented by word embeddings from BlueBERT~\cite{peng2019transfer}, to optimise the multi-label image descriptors which are used to find noisy multi-label training samples.
+We then use the learned image descriptors to build a graph for smoothly re-labelling the training data.
+BoMD outperforms current SOTA methods on three real-world CXR benchmarks that consist of training on two large-scale noisy multi-label CXR datasets and testing on three clean multi-label CXR datasets.
+We additionally evaluate BoMD on our proposed systematic benchmark to further show the effectiveness and robustness of our method.